 The attacks on a busy downtown avenue of restaurants and apartments just south of the Texas Capitol terrified customers stopping for their morning coffee on the way to work.
 It was the city of Austin’s first homicide of 2020.

 Austin police Sgt.
-David Daniels said investigators don’t know what provoked the suspect to strike a person inside a coffee shop before fleeing and stabbing two people inside Freebirds World Burrito a few doors down.
-The man , who police would only identify as 27 years old, jumped off the roof of the restaurant but survived.
+David Daniels said investigators don’t know what provoked the suspect from striking a person inside a coffee shop before fleeing and stabbing two people inside Freebirds World Burrito a few doors down.
+The man, who was not identified, jumped off the roof of the restaurant but survived.

-Stacy Romine, 33, said she was getting her drink at Bennu Coffee when she saw someone strike a man who was sitting with a table full of regulars.
+Stacy Romine, 33, said she was getting her drink at Bennu Coffee when she saw the suspect suddenly attack a man who was sitting with a table full of regulars.

 “This guy out of nowhere just hit him in the back of the head with something,” Romine said.
 “People tried to restrain him and stop him from leaving the store after it happened.
 But he could not be apprehended by three men, including a police officer.”